photovoltex/dotfiles/README.md

   /mnt/VBoxLinuxAdditions.run
   ```
 - instead of `picom` -> `picom --experimental-backend` (.config/i3/config)
-  - dotn know if picom will actually work... did only test it in an vm so far...
+  - don't know if picom will actually work... did only test it in an vm so far...
 WIP and so

 ## font
-run `fc-cache -vf` to find all fonts installed
+execute `fc-cache -vf` to cache all installed fonts

 # WIP